sapegin/washingcode-book/manuscript/110_Other_techniques.md

 });
 ```

-This adds even more complexity, and make this approach error-prone.
+This adds even more complexity, making the approach error-prone.

-A better solution is to use _dependency injection_: pass function dependencies as parameters, so we can redefine them in tests.
-We’ll also add default values, so we won’t need to pass all the dependencies every time we want to use the function, only when we want to redefine them.
+A better solution is to use _dependency injection_: passing function dependencies as parameters so we can redefine them in tests.
+Additionally, we use default function parameters to keep existing function calls unchanged.

 <!--
 import { UAParser } from 'ua-parser-js'